Freedom of Speech and the Constitution

 Freedom of Speech is one of the five freedoms protected by the First Amendment of the United States Bill of Rights.
-These freedoms include speech, religion, press, assembly, and petitioning the government.
-As the First Amendment of the United States Constitution, these freedoms are some of the United States’ foundational principles.
+These freedoms include free speech, religious freedom, free press, freedom of assembly, and government petitioning.
+These freedoms are some of the foundational principles of the United States.

 When Was the Bill of Rights Written and Ratified?

 The Bill of Rights was not an original part of the United States Constitution when the founding document was written at the first Constitutional Convention of 1787.
 Nevertheless, the absence of such a list of rights was a source of heated debate.

 The Federalists opposed including such a section, while the Anti-Federalists refused to support the Constitution and officially join the Union without formal protections against the formation of an oppressive governing body.

 The Bill of Rights was accepted and ratified by three-fourths of the fourteen states in 1791.
 However, it was not until 1939 that the remaining three states of this original group symbolically ratified the Bill of Rights.